If you landed here looking for a polished, finished Hugo theme — welcome anyway, but fair warning first: Techly is under active development.

 What works today

-At this stage, Techly already covers the basics of a small tech blog:
+Techly already covers the basics of a small tech blog:

-- Archive and search pages
+• Archive and search pages

-- Post series with series index, term pages, and in-article navigation
+• Post series with series index, term pages, and in-article navigation

-- Client-side search with inline suggestions in the header
+• Client-side search with inline suggestions in the header

-- Dark mode and responsive navigation
+• Dark mode, syntax highlighting, and responsive navigation

-- Hugo module installation — no git submodules required
+• Hugo module installation — no git submodules required

 Sample posts on this site show tags, page bundles with images, and typical front matter.
 They are here to exercise the theme, not to teach Hugo from scratch.